-- recipient (who will coordinate with the COPS Office program manager and COPS Office Communications Division); and (4) that the violation of any of these provisions may result in termination of the SME's involvement in project activities. - 32.
+- If the recipient has never received a federally approved indirect cost rate, it may elect to charge a de minimis rate of 10 percent of modified total direct costs (MTDC) in lieu of negotiating a rate with the cognizant federal agency.
+See 2 CFR § 200.414(f). - 30.
+Notify and consult with the COPS Office prior to establishing a formal partnership with any nonfederal entity, including soliciting and accepting free goods or services, on activities under this cooperative agreement. - 31.
 Unless authorized by the COPS Office, the recipient and its subrecipients and contractors will not disclose any project-related confidential information, including nonpublic, personally identifiable, or sensitive law enforcement information collected from interviews; peer-to-peer exchanges; direct observation note; data analysis; research; or working papers.
 The recipient will also ensure that its subrecipients and contractors properly safeguard and dispose of all project-related records in any format containing confidential information during and after performance to protect against the unauthorized access to or disclosure of such information.
-Any unauthorized disclosure of project-related confidential information or records may result in termination of the recipient's-including its subrecipient's and contractor's-involvement in project activities. - 33.
+Any unauthorized disclosure of project-related confidential information or records may result in termination of the recipient's-including its subrecipient's and contractor's-involvement in project activities. - 32.
 Obtain written approval from the COPS Office prior to adding any new subaward or subrecipient that was not previously included or identified in the last approved project budget.
 See 2 C.F.R. § 200.308(c)(1)(vi).
-If the subrecipient is a State or local government entity, access to subrecipient funding will be contingent upon submission by the recipient and subrecipient of all applicable Certification of Compliance with 8 U.S.C. § 1373 forms addressing prohibitions or restrictions on sending to, requesting or receiving from, maintaining, or exchanging information on citizenship or immigration status, including any prohibitions or restrictions imposed or established by a State or local government entity or official.